appsignal/appsignal-docs/source/appsignal/terminology.html.md

 For the configuration of the Ruby agent we recommend you read the [configuration topic](/ruby/configuration/index.html) to get started.

+## CPU

+Central Processing Unit, commonly called processor.
+Hardware in computer that carries out the instructions of a program.

 ## Environments

 Most [application](#applications) can be run in different modes.
 During